ekernf01/ekernf01.github.io/_posts/2025-06-29-virtual-cell-new-releases.md

 It's [this](https://arxiv.org/html/2412.13478v1).
 The core innovation is to pair transcriptome foundation models with a "drug conditional adapter" that fine-tunes them to predict transcriptional responses to *chemical perturbations not seen during training* or *in cell lines not seen during training*.
 Also, when they say "unseen cell lines (zero-shot)", they mean that control expression for test-set cell lines is observed during training, but no perturbed expression profiles from test-set cell lines are seen during training.

 A crucial ingredient is the molecular embeddings provided by ChemBERTa.
 Embeddings are lists of numbers that represent discrete entities.
-The most famous example of an embedding might be the [word embeddings](https://en.wikipedia.org/wiki/Word_embedding) from [word2vec](https://en.wikipedia.org/wiki/Word2vec#:~:text=Word2vec%20is%20a%20technique%20in,text%20in%20a%20large%20corpus.).
+The most famous example of an embedding might be the [word embeddings](https://en.wikipedia.org/wiki/Word_embedding) from [word2vec](https://en.wikipedia.org/wiki/Word2vec#:~:text=Word2vec%20is%20a%20technique%20in,text%20in%20a%20large%20corpus.), which became known for examples like "sister" being the closest word in embedding space to the result of "Brother" - "Man" + "Woman".
+The ChemBERTa embeddings represent small organic molecules.

 Genentech's DCA is compatible with different transcriptome foundation models, but the exposition focuses on scGPT, the [single-cell Generative Pretrained Transformer](https://www.nature.com/articles/s41592-024-02201-0).
 The usual function of scGPT is to convert gene expression measurement into triples (g, x, c) where g is a gene identifier, x is a discretized expression level, and c is a covariate (usually the name of the cell line).
 Each cell is a collection of these triples.
 A transformer model is trained to predict held-out triples.
 The latent space of the transformer consists of gene embeddings, expression level embeddings, and covariate embeddings.
 To make predictions, the embeddings are added together and passed through a transformer, making this a type of [latent space arithmetic](https://en.wikipedia.org/wiki/Word2vec).